compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /M-Altorfer-questions-day-08.md

 ### Q3
 **Why are so many files in the bioinformatics pipeline compressed and indexed?**
-Files containing sequences can are very big and need a lot of storage, therefore it makes sense to compress them in order to save storage space and transfer time .
+Files containing sequences are very big and need a lot of storage, therefore it makes sense to compress them in order to save storage space and transfer time.
 Indexing makes sense for fast data retrival and analysis, optimizing processing speed and efficiency in computational tasks.

 ### Q4
 **In the bash script that processes alignment files, you will see calls to samtools sort, samtools view, and samtools index (among others).
 Explain what these three programs do.
 Why do you think each program is needed?**